MicroFocus/alm-octane-js-rest-sdk/README.md

 ```

 #### Methods
-The methods below will not affect directly the Octane data but adding properties for the final URL which will be used
+The methods below will not affect directly the Octane data, but add properties to the final URL which will be used
 for the actual request.
 Moreover, these methods can be chained
 - ```get(entityName) & delete(entityName)``` - Set the entity name and the request method (GET/DELETE)
 for the future request.